-- the letter issued by the TEU granting approval to the PBO or an institution, board or body; - an affidavit setting out the activities to be carried out on the property; and - confirmation that the whole or substantially the whole of the property will be used to carry on one or more PBAs.
+- the letter issued by the TEU granting approval to the PBO or statutory body; - an affidavit setting out the activities to be carried out on the property; and - confirmation that the whole or substantially the whole of the property will be used to carry on one or more PBAs.

-6. Application procedure for approval as a public benefit organisation or an institution, board or body
+6. Application procedure for approval as a public benefit organisation or statutory body

-A newly established organisation or an organisation that has previously not applied for approval as a PBO or as an institution, board or body which requires exemption from the payment of transfer duty for the acquisition of property must complete the prescribed application form (Form EI 1).
+A newly established organisation or an organisation that has previously not applied for approval as a PBO or as a statutory body which requires exemption from the payment of transfer duty for the acquisition of property, must complete the prescribed application form (Form EI 1) available on the SARS website.

 The application form and relevant supporting documentation must be submitted to the TEU (see Annexure B).
-A request may be submitted for the application to receive priority attention if there is a transfer duty exemption pending the approval by the TEU of the applicant as a PBO or as an institution, board or body.
+A request may be submitted for the application to receive priority attention if there is a transfer duty exemption pending the approval by the TEU of the applicant as a PBO.

-The TEU will issue a letter to inform the organisation whether its application for approval as a PBO or as an institution, board or body has been approved.
-It is not a requirement that a PBO or an institution, board or body renew its approval annually.
-The approval will be sustained as long as the PBO or institution, board or body continues to comply with all the requirements for approval.
+The TEU will issue a letter to inform the organisation whether its application for approval as a PBO or statutory body has been approved.
+It is not a requirement that a PBO or statutory body renew its approval annually.
+The approval will be sustained as long as the PBO or statutory body continues to comply with all the requirements for approval.
 In cases of doubt the TEU should be contacted.

-The TEU has discretion to approve an organisation as a PBO with retrospective effect if the TEU is satisfied that the organisation during the period before its application complied with the requirements of a "public benefit organisation" as defined in section 30(1).
-A PBO approved with retrospective effect may request a refund of transfer duty if it is proved to the satisfaction of the Commissioner that transfer duty has been paid for an acquisition of property by a person who is, or has become, entitled to an exemption as at the date of the acquisition.
-Application for a refund must be made within five years from the date of payments.
-Information relating to the application for a refund and the relevant information required in order to process a refund application can be obtained from the SARS website.
-12
+The TEU has discretion to approve an organisation as a PBO with retrospective effect if the TEU is satisfied that the organisation during the period before its application complied with the requirements of a "PBO" under section 30.23 A PBO approved with retrospective effect may request a refund24 of transfer duty if it is proved to the satisfaction of the Commissioner that transfer duty has been paid for an acquisition of property by a person who is, or has become, entitled to an exemption as at the date of the acquisition.
+Information relating to the application for a refund and the relevant information required in order to process a refund application can be obtained from the SARS website.25